 BT and EE workers

-Workers have been offered a flat rate pay rise of £1,500, but the CWU highlighted that this amounts to 3.37 per cent to 7.89 per cent salary rise, well below inflation and therefore amounting to a pay cut.
+Workers had been offered a flat rate pay rise of £1,500, but the CWU highlighted that this amounts to 3.37 per cent to 7.89 per cent salary rise, well below inflation and therefore amounting to a pay cut.

-Post Office workers
+Post Office and Royal Mail workers

 Also represented by the CWU, about 1,500 Post Office workers are to stage a further one-day strike, having already walked out in May and June.
 This next 24-hour strike will force Britain’s 114 Crown Post Offices to close on Monday July 11.